-The most common cause for a 404 error is the page has been taken down or moved to a new URL – it’s simply a dead link.
-But there are other circumstances that could lead to 404 errors, as well.
-The URL of the link you’re trying to view may be wrong or the server the site’s ran on is down or there are connection problems.
+The most common cause for a 404 error is the page has been taken down or moved to a new URL – it's simply a dead link.
+But other circumstances could lead to 404 errors, as well.
+The URL of the link you're trying to view may be wrong or the server the site's ran on is down, or there are connection problems.

-If you’re seeing this error on your site, you’ve probably moved or deleted something and didn’t update the internal linking structure of your site.
+If you see this error on your site, you've probably moved or deleted something and didn't update the internal linking structure of your site.
 To fix the 404 errors, the best thing to do is add redirects to these pages so the visitor or search engine will be guided through to the correct or related page.

-In many cases though, it’s another site linking to your site and they have the wrong URL linking to you.
-For example, if you have a page that’s yoursite.com/weeklydeal and they try to link to you using yoursite.com/weeklydeals, it’s not going to work.
-You can try to contact them to get it fixed, but it’s probably just easier to make a redirect for yoursite.com/weeklydeals to yoursite.com/weeklydeal
+In many cases, it's another site linking to your site and has the wrong URL linking to you.
+For example, if you have a page that's yoursite.com/weeklydeal and try to link to you using yoursite.com/weeklydeals, it will not work.
+You can try to contact them to get it fixed, but it's probably just easier to make a redirect for yoursite.com/weeklydeals to yoursite.com/weeklydeal.

 You can find any 404 errors on your site by looking in Google Webmaster Tools.
 Go to Diagnostics, then to Crawl Errors.
-If you click on the ‘not found’, you’ll see a complete list of all the 404s on your site.
-You can click on one and it’ll show you all the places that are linking to that page.
+If you click on the 'not found,' you'll see a complete list of all the 404s on your site.
+You can click on one and show you all the places linking to that page.